‘Gulf region at risk’: Qatar seeks ‘collective response’ to Israeli attack

 Qatar PM accuses the Israeli prime minister of leading the Middle East into ‘chaos’ as regional leaders stand in solidarity with Qatar.

-Qatar’s Prime Minister Mohammed bin Abdulrahman bin Jassim Al Thani has said that there must be a “collective response” to Israel’s attack on the Qatari capital Doha, as Arab leaders rushed to the tiny Gulf nation to express solidarity.
+Qatar’s Prime Minister Mohammed bin Abdulrahman bin Jassim Al Thani has said that there must be a “collective response” to Israel’s attack on the Qatari capital Doha, as Arab leaders rushed to the Gulf nation to express solidarity.

 “There is a response that will happen from the region.
 This response is currently under consultation and discussion with other partners in the region,” he told US media outlet CNN on Wednesday, adding that “the entire Gulf region is at risk”.